mariamisaeva/mariamisaeva/README.md

 ###
  <h3 align="left">About Me 👩‍💻 </h3>

+Hi there, I'm a full-stack developer who loves building useful and impactful digital solutions.
+Through self-study and hands-on experience, I’ve built a solid foundation in both frontend and backend technologies.
+I work with JavaScript, React, Node.js, and RESTful APIs, and I have experience with Agile/Scrum workflows.
+Always coding, learning, and creating something new.

- Hi there, I'm Mariam, an aspiring web developer transitioning from a different field.
-Having completed an intensive coding Bootcamp at HYF and through diligent self-study, I have gained solid skills in both frontend and backend technologies and languages.<p>⚙️ I'm currently working on improving my tech skills, building new projects, and contributing to meaningful initiatives in the web development community.</p> <p>🎮 In my free time I do gaming.</p>
+ <p>⚙️ I'm currently working on improving my tech skills, building new projects, and contributing to meaningful initiatives in the web development community.</p> <p>🎮 In my free time I do gaming.</p>
 <p>💬 Ask me about <strong>anything, I am happy to help</strong> </p>

 ###